zhongjie-cai/WebServiceTemplate/README.md

 var myAttachmentObject = anyJSONSerializableStruct {
 	...
 }
-var success = session.Attach(sessionID, myAttachmentName, myAttachmentObject)
+var success = session.Attach(myAttachmentName, myAttachmentObject)
 if !success {
 	// failed to attach an object: add your customized logic here if needed } else {